lauracondon/pands-project2021/README.md

   <img src="/data-visualizations/violinplot by sepal length - iris.png" alt="violin plot by sepal length">
 </p>

 Following this, individual violin plots of each numeric variable divided by species are created **[35]**.
-It is easy to see from them where the key differences in the iris dataset lie and that is a real strength of this type of plot.
+It is quick and easy to see from them where the key differences in the iris dataset lie, which is a major strength of this type of plot.

-# 5. Analysis of Iris Dataset
+# 5. Analysis of the Iris Dataset

 Now that the code itself has been explained, let's examine what can be determined about the iris dataset from analysis.py's outputs.

 Looking first at summary.txt, the following stands out:

 - The petals of iris setosa are notably shorter.
 Its petals have a minimum length of 1.0 cm and a maximum length of 1.9 cm.
-Its petals have a minimum width of 0.1 cm and a maximum width of 0.6 cm.
+Its petals have a minimum width of 0.1 cm and a maximum width of 0.6 cm:

 <p align="center">
   <img src="/README-images/minimum.PNG" alt="output of group by min" width="600">